mdn/content/files/en-us/web/css/anchor-name/index.md

 #### Result

-Try scrolling the page to demonstrate how the infobox is tethered to the anchor.
+Try scrolling the page to demonstrate how the infobox is positioned relative to the anchor.
+As the anchor scrolls upwards, the positioned element moves along with it.

 {{ EmbedLiveSample("Basic usage", "100%", "225") }}